-Under these procedures, the Southern Ute Indian Tribe's Environmental Programs Division will evaluate federal licenses and permits in accordance with Section 401 of the federal Clean Water Act except for (1) individual permits issued by the U.S. Army Corps of Engineers ("USACE") and (2) USACE proposed nationwide and regional general permits and applications for coverage under a USACE nationwide or regional general permit for an activity for which the Tribe has denied certification, for which the Division follows procedures specific to those permits and activities.
-These procedures apply to the Division's certification of Federal Energy Regulatory Commission licenses for hydropower projects, and other federal permits which involve a discharge into waters of the United States, including individual or general permits issued by the
+Under these procedures, the Southern Ute Indian Tribe's Environmental Programs Division will evaluate the U.S. Army Corps of Engineers ("USACE") proposed nationwide and regional general permits and, based on the Division's evaluation, the Division will grant, condition, deny, or waive certification.
+These procedures also apply to applications for coverage under a nationwide or regional general permit for an activity for which the Tribe has denied certification.